Create a regular community conversation.

 The idea is spreading.
 Community conversations are happening in Richwood, Weston, Huntington, Eastern Kanawha County, Williamson and Grafton.

-About 125 miles away each week, people in Huntington meet each Thursday after work for “Chat ‘n’ Chew”.
+People in Huntington meet each Thursday after work for “Chat ‘n’ Chew”.
 Over snacks and wine or cider, they talk about what they can do to make the community a better place to live.

 Chat ‘n’ Chew started in 2009.
 The conversations have led to a dog part, the West Virginia 5K race, a local foods distribution center, recycling clubs, an artwalk, Critical Mass bike rides, and a revitalized downtown area, among other things.